open-xml-templating/docxtemplater/readme.md

         Return format: Array of Object:
         [{path:string,files:ZipFile Object}]

-        You should'nt call this method before calling **applyTemplateVars()**, because applyTemplateVars can modify the images or their path when replacing images with other (particularly when qrCode is set to true, which is not the default case).
-You can call this method after **applyTemplateVars()** without any problems
+        You should'nt call this method before calling **applyTags()**, because applyTags can modify the images or their path when replacing images with other (particularly when qrCode is set to true, which is not the default case).
+You can call this method after **applyTags()** without any problems

     setImage(path,imgData)